digideskio/heroku-buildpack-django/Readme.md

 This buildpack should not be used for new projects.
 There is a better way to install nodejs dependencies now, using the `bin/post_compile` hook, or with [the multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi)

 I do not use this buildpack for my projects anymore.
-You'll need to customize the linked files, but here is a [gist with my new set up](https://gist.github.com/jiaaro/e76a776852a68106340a)
+Here is a [gist with my new set up](https://gist.github.com/jiaaro/e76a776852a68106340a) (you'll have to customize the files a bit though)

 Notable changes from how this build pack works: